openid/death-and-the-digital-estate/.github/PULL_REQUEST_TEMPLATE/legacy_contact_process_pr.md

 ---
-name: Lecacy Contact Process Documentation Termplate
+name: Legacy Contact Process Documentation Template
-about: Template for describing how online services enable legacy contacts
+about: Template for PRs to describe how online services enable legacy contacts
 title: "[Legacy Contact Process] Description Here"
 labels: usecase, legacy_contact
 ---

 _Thank you for completing documentation of the legacy contact process!_

+Before submitting a pull request, please make sure your documentation includes the following data:

 **Service:**
 _Examples include Apple, Google, etc.  Please add a URL for the service.
 If the service is not available in English, please provide a description of the service._